 Using scrap wood to hold the suitcase open will allow the metal painted edges to dry without sticking.
 If you prefer, you could tape off the metal hardware pieces to leave them in their natural state.

-Step 4 Paint suitcase
+Step 4 Paint the old suitcase

 Spray paint is also a great option.